Two boys sodomised in Uttar Pradesh | Law-Order

 Two boys were allegedly sodomised in separate incidents in Muzaffarnagar and Shamli districts, police said on Monday.
 An eight-year-old boy was allegedly sodomised by a man in Muzaffarnagar district on Sunday, following which the accused was arrested.

-When the minor was playing outside his house, the accused, identified as Shavez, lured the boy with toffees and took him to a secluded place.
-The boy was sent for medical examination, police said.
+When the minor was playing outside his house, the accused, identified as Shavez, lured him with toffees.
+The man took the eight-year-old boy to a secluded place and allegedly sodomised him, police said.
+Further investigation is going on and the minor has been sent for a medical examination, they said.

-In another incident, a 12-year-old boy was allegedly sodomised by a youth in his shop in Shamli district on Sunday.
+In another incident, a 12-year-old boy was allegedly sodomised by a youth in his shop in Shamli district on Sunday, a police official said.
 Based on a complaint lodged by the boy's parents, police registered a case and arrested Shaukeen, SHO Rozan Tyagi said, adding that a probe into the matter was underway.

 - READ MORE ON: